PRISM Study-Pruritus Relief Through Itch Scratch Modulation

 - Use of certain concomitant medications and treatments within a period prior to the study, or requirement for these medications during the study:

-- Within 14 days prior to screening: opiates, gabapentin, pregabalin, calcineurin inhibitors, cannabinoid agonists, capsaicin, cryosurgery, topical doxepin, thalidomide or methotrexate, antihistamines (systemic or topical), and topical corticosteroids, cryotherapy.
+- Potential subjects taking opiates, gabapentin, pregabalin, calcineurin inhibitors, cannabinoid agonists, capsaicin, cryosurgery, topical doxepin, thalidomide or methotrexate, topical antihistamines or topical corticosteroids require a 14-day washout.

 - Within 4 weeks prior to screening: ultraviolet (UV)-therapy, exposure to any investigational medication, including placebo